nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 #### 3.2.3 Clients Servers Configuration

-In this section is configured the clients information.
-It is possible to set a list of subsystems belonging to the owner member configured in the [security server configuration](#322-security-servers-configuration) or it's possible to add a new member with its subsystems as described in [8 Multitenancy](#8-multitenancy).
+The security server client information is configured in this section.
+It is possible to set up a list of subsystems belonging to the owner member configured in the [security server configuration](#322-security-servers-configuration) or it's possible to add a new member with its subsystems as described in [8 Multitenancy](#8-multitenancy).
 ```